KomodoPlatform/developer-docs/docs/basic-docs/customconsensus/custom-consensus-tutorial.md

 Also of note is the simplicity of CC architecture.
 All new code created for the Quantum-Proof module is contained in an optional library, and is included in compilation only for participating blockchains.
 The Komodo daemon has no need of an external VM.
 This eliminates what would otherwises be unnecessary baggage for the developer and the core engineers, and yet the daemon offers all the capabilities of a VM-based blockchain -- and arguably more.

-The ability to adopt the ideas of others quickly, while maintaining the accomplishments, security, and compatibilities of one's predecessors, makes CryptoConditions a wise choice for experienced developers who wish to maintain a long-term course of productivity and creativity in their work.
+The ability to adopt the ideas of others quickly, while maintaining the accomplishments, security, and compatibilities of one's predecessors, makes Custom Consensus a wise choice for experienced developers who wish to maintain a long-term course of productivity and creativity in their work.

 ## (Outline) Sketch for the Next Sections

-In this section, the reader will learn more about CryptoConditions through hands-on participation.
+In this section, the reader will learn more about Custom Consensus through hands-on participation.

 The agenda for this tutorial is the following: